Meridians, Points + Chinese Medicine

 Yoga Practice for Kidney Qi

-Yoga Sequence to Support Kidney Qi Within Chinese Medicine, the Kidneys are paired with the Urinary Bladder and are related to the water element.
-The Kidneys are sometimes referred to as the “Root of Life”, and are considered very important due to their impact on overall energy levels and stamina. ...
+Yoga Sequence to Support Kidney Qi In Chinese Medicine, the Kidneys are paired with the Urinary Bladder and are associated with the water element.
+The Kidneys are sometimes referred to as the “Root of Life” and are considered very important due to their impact on overall energy levels and stamina. ...

 Read More